Aplaoi/Aplaoi/README.md

 </div>

-- 🔭 I’m currently working on RAG workflow on LLM inference
+- 🔭 I’m currently working on LLM inference optimization
 - ⚡ Life is short, I use **Python**

 <picture>